 3. Prism Frame

-The Intext Prism Frame pool liners are durable three-ply PVC that is puncture-resistant.
+The Intext Prism Frame pool liners are made of durable three-ply puncture-resistant PVC.
 The frames are made of the same durable powder-coated steel as the Metal Frame pools, but they’re larger in diameter to offer better support.

 Intex offers seven sizes of round pools and three rectangular ones.